idaholab/mastodon/doc/content/examples/example10b.md

        id=fig:ex10b_input
        caption=Input model in MASTODON

-## Modelling in MASTODON
+## Modeling in MASTODON

 !listing examples/ex10b/MASTODON_Explicit_HEX20.i

-The automeshing option provided by MASTODON is used to create the geometry and specify the element type (see documentation of [GeneratedMesh](syntax/index.md) in Syntax for detailed information).
+The automeshing option provided by MASTODON is used to create the geometry and specify the element type (see documentation of [GeneratedMesh](mesh/index.md) in Syntax for detailed information).

 !listing examples/ex10b/MASTODON_Explicit_HEX20.i
          start=Mesh